WillDavid1123/Michigan-Water-Usage-Kaggle-DA/README.md

 <ul>
     <li>6-28-2024: Initialize Project - loaded data with Numpy and created TKinter window with a single button</li>
     <li>6-29-2024: Bar Graph day 1 - Created labels for bar graph option, exploring TKinter's geometry options</li>
+    <li>6-30-2024: Bar Graph day 2 - Cretaed labels and dropdown menus for the bar graph option and created a frame for the window</li>
 </ul>